GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

 - Head to the FQDN of the couchbase node to [setup](https://docs.couchbase.com/server/current/manage/manage-nodes/create-cluster.html) your couchbase cluster.
 When setting up please use the FQDN as the hostname of the new cluster.

-- Couchbase URL base , user, and password will be needed for installation when running `create.sh`
+- Couchbase URL base , user, and password will be needed for installation when running `pygluu-kubernetes.pyz`

 ## Scaling pods